About The Norinchukin Bank

 The Structure of the Cooperative System

 The Bank’s funds are derived from member deposits (majority of them are made from savings held by individual members of JA and JF) and raised in the market.
-These financial resources are then lent to farmers, fishermen, and foresters, as well as companies related to these industries.
+These financial resources are then lent to farmers, fishermen, and foresters, as well as companies related to AFF industries.
 In addition to such activities, the Bank efficiently manages its funds through investments in securities and other financial instruments.
-The Bank strives to stably return profits on investment and lending activities to its members and provides various other financial services.
+The Bank strives to stably return profits to its members and provides various other financial and non-financial services.